estebansolisd/notification-test/README.md

 ## How to run this project

 1. First step
-docker compose --env-file ./api/.env up
+You shoud have install Docker and run the following command: docker compose --env-file ./api/.env up

 You should wait like 40 seconds until the seeder is completed because it has to wait the database